fab13n/lamtez/README.md

 and two invocations with the same stack types above them should share their slot)

 Lamtez is mostly functional.
 It has two kinds of side effects: storage updates and calls to other contracts.
-Normally, functional programming languages will only let you touch side effects with a ten foot pole (although they call that pole a "monad"; wielding a monad towards unfamiliar developers scares them about as much as doing so with an actual ten foot pole).
+Normally, functional programming languages will only let you touch side effects with a ten foot pole.
+They typically call that pole a "monad"; wielding a monad towards unfamiliar developers scares them about as much as doing so with an actual ten foot pole.

 Lamtez doesn't explicitly supports monads, but it enforces some (coarser) constraints about where side effects are accepted.
-Namely, these operations can't happen in an inner function (we couldn't keep track of them without monads then), nor in places where evaluation order isn't intuitively
-obvious: not in tuples/products, not in function arguments.
+Namely, these operations can't happen in an inner function (we couldn't keep track of them without monads then), nor in places where evaluation order isn't intuitively obvious: not in tuples/products, not in function arguments.

+Whitespaces are not significant except to separate tokens, indentation is not significant, comments start with a `#` sign and run until the end of the current line.

+Lamtez is not proved correct in any way; the proper way to ensure any correctness property is by working directly on the generated Michelson code.
+It is annotated and commented, among other with the stack's state after each instruction, in order to help analysis.

 ## Anatomy of a contract